 History, Background and Location - Developing the Magic

 Magic Garden opened its first purpose-built centre in February 1998 - Magic Garden East Coast Bays Care and Education Centre.
-This was the first centre that Jenni, the owner/licensee had designed and owned.
+This was the first centre that Jenni, the founder had designed and owned.
 A few years later three more centres were built at Northcross.
 The East Coast Bays centre was sold in August 2007, leaving the three remaining Magic Garden centres within one purpose-built complex at Northcross in Browns Bay.

 These three centres were opened in 2001, 2003, and 2004.
 The three centres cater for children from 0-5 years of age with rolls of: